 Once the training is complete, global statistics that are computed during training are used to normalize the activations rather than the batch statistics.
 In this way, the inference becomes independent of the input batch during test time, and we don't need a batch of samples to run inference on a single sample.

 Optimizing deep models involves iterative processes that require some sort of parameter initialization.
 The way we initialize the parameters can have a big impact on a solution that a learning algorithm achieves.
 For example, if this is how the cost function looks like, projected into a single dimension, and the weights are initialized on the wrong side of a hill like this then the model would converge to a local minimum although there are much better solutions on the other side of the hill.

 Why are local minima rare?
-Think of it this way: for a point to be a local minimum it needs to have a smaller value than its neighbors in all axes.
-If we have a single dimension, the odds of observing such structures is not very low.
+Think of it this way: for a point to be a local minimum; it needs to have a smaller value than its neighbors in all axes.
+If we have a single dimension, the odds of observing such structures are not very low.
 But what if we have a million parameters.
-Then, for a point to be a local minimum it needs to have a smaller value than all of its neighbors in all one million directions.
+Then, for a point to be a local minimum, it needs to have a smaller value than all of its neighbors in all one million directions.
 How likely is that?
-If it does happen it's likely that it already has a very small value that can be considered an acceptable solution.
+If it does happen, it's likely that it already has a very small value that can be considered an acceptable solution.
 In deep learning, we usually care about finding a good solution rather than finding the global minimum.